 Moreover, gravel can be great for spots throughout your yard that have drainage problems.
 You can also give your yard a unique look by using stones or pavers and some type of creeping plant or moss to create a mosaic in your yard.
 By doing so, you’ll save money and cover space that’s in need of a touch-up.Overhaul and beautify your yard this spring while sticking to your budget.
 Click To Tweet

 Get Free Knowledge Before Getting to Work

-One of the best things about working with a landscaper is the fact that they often possess some much-needed knowledge for creating a beautiful yard and knowing which plants work best where.
+One of the best things about working with a landscaper from The Happy Gardeners is the fact that they often possess some much-needed knowledge for creating a beautiful yard and knowing which plants work best where.
 Unfortunately, their services also cost a lot.
 If you want to makeover your yard on a budget, but don’t know where to start, gaining information is your first step.
 Find information in cheap and creative ways.
 Speak with your local nursery or a local garden club to gain ideas and gardening knowledge.

 Furthermore, consider visiting your local library, bookstore, and of course going online, to find great resources and a wealth of plant information and inexpensive lawn options.
 Again, by researching and learning all you can beforehand, you’ll know exactly what your path is going to be and save yourself from spending money on plants or materials that might not work for your yard.

 Instead of going to department or major corporate stores for all your supplies, consider utilizing your local venues instead to save big.
 Examine gardens around town that you like to gain ideas, and again, see if they’d offer up any cuttings to start you off, you can find an affordable tree service in San Antonio to take care to everything for you.
 And visit your local nursery as well, as they might also offer you a better deal and great assistance.
 Purchase stones and gravel from local shops or quarries, as you’ll likely receive them for a lot cheaper.